Reviews You Can Rely On

 Only makes 2 lb loaves

-The best all-around breach machine is, without a doubt, the Zojirushi Virtuoso Plus.
-This model consistently makes great bread, no matter what recipe we choose from its book of 51 options.
-While several others make good white and wheat bread, this model is the only one that churns out a gluten-free loaf we actually want to make a sandwich with.
+Without a doubt, the best all-around breach machine is the Zojirushi Virtuoso Plus.
+It consistently produces great bread, no matter what recipe we selected from its book of 51 options.
+Several other models make good white and wheat bread, but this machine is the only one that churns out a gluten-free loaf we actually want to use for a sandwich.
 It also makes the best yeast-free pound cake around.
 In all four types of bread we made, the Virtuoso produced loaves with even, medium-brown crusts and tasty yet supportive interiors.
-These 2-pound loaves are a great shape for making sandwiches as well.
-Its magazine-style recipe booklet includes color pictures and easy-to-read charts, making using this machine much more enjoyable.
+These 2-pound loaves are also a great shape for making sandwiches.
+Its magazine-style recipe booklet includes color pictures and easy-to-read charts, making this machine much more enjoyable to use.

-Excellence like this comes with a price.
-Out of all the models we tested, this is the only one that produces 2-pound loaves without any option to change the size.
-At this cost, it may be overkill for many folks just looking to make fresh white bread for a sandwich.
-But if you love baking and eating all kinds of breads and cakes and need a good gluten-free option, the Virtuoso Plus will not disappoint you.
-However, if you don't make gluten- or yeast-free bread, the KBS Pro MBF-010 scored higher in the white and wheat bread tests at a fraction of the cost.
+Excellence like this will cost you.
+Out of all the machines in our review, this is the only one that produces 2-pound loaves without any option to change the size.
+At this price, it might be overkill for those simply looking to make fresh white bread for a sandwich.
+Overall, if you love baking and eating all kinds of breads and cakes and need a good gluten-free option, the Virtuoso Plus will not disappoint.
+On the other hand, if you don't make gluten- or yeast-free bread, check out the KBS Pro MBF-010.
+It scored higher in the white and wheat bread tests at a fraction of the cost.

 Read more: Zojirushi Virtuoso Plus review